-There is no American Express Business Platinum Card 100k point bonus.
-The American Express Business Platinum Card currently offers an initial bonus of 85,000 points points for spending $15,000 within 3 months of opening your account.
+You can get the American Express Business Platinum card 100k point bonus by spending $15,000 within 3 months of opening your account.

-Here’s what you’ll get instead of an American Express Business Platinum Card 100k bonus:
+Here’s what you’ll get in addition to American Express Business Platinum card 100k bonus:

 The points will be credited to your account 8-12 weeks after you meet the spending threshold.